Don Fernandino-1 June 1355

 As he got closer, he could see that the quayside had not changed since his last visit.
 It was lined with a row of rather ill-matched commercial buildings, mainly acting as storage for goods in shipment, but also providing fish processing and chandlers’ facilities.
 The quay itself was littered with the brick-a-brack of a busy port.
 At the outer end of the quay was a much larger but somewhat dilapidated building.
 Above the building was a faded board proclaiming the name ‘Aventuras Comerciante’, another of the public faces of the Les Etoiles.

-From the harbour, many watched the boat’s progress.
+Unknown to Don Fernandino from the harbour, many eyes watched the boat’s progress.

 The harbour master at Port Vendres was keen to complete a busy day.
 Despite the title, he was virtually a tax collector on traffic through the port.
 His task was to inspect the cargoes and collect the dues imposed by the King of Aragon.
 He looked with interest at the new arrival.
 The boat approached at an incredible speed, driven by the strong easterly winds.
 There was foam at the bow and behind it a long white wake stretched almost to the horizon.
 Even from this distance, the harbour master could see that the boat was adorned with the carvings and paintwork commonly seen on ships of war.